ponylang/ponylang-website/content/blog/last-week-in-pony-01282018.md

 ## Talks

-- Kristoffer Grönlunds talk [Everyone gets a Pony!* (linux.conf.au)](https://linux.conf.au/) on January 24, 2018 has been recorded and [posted to Youtube](https://www.youtube.com/watch?v=e0197aoljGQ).
+- Kristoffer Grönlunds talk [Everyone gets a Pony!](https://linux.conf.au/) at  linux.conf.au on January 24, 2018 has been recorded and [posted to Youtube](https://www.youtube.com/watch?v=e0197aoljGQ).
 It is also listed on [Planet Pony](https://www.ponylang.org/community/planet-pony/).

 ## Pony Development Sync